MicrosoftDocs/memdocs/windows-365/enterprise/troubleshoot-on-premises-network-connection.md

 ## Azure subnet IP address range usage

-As part of the OPNC setup, you provide a subnet.
+As part of the ANC setup, you provide a subnet.
 This subnet is used for all Cloud PCs during the provisioning process.
 Each Cloud PC provisioning will create a virtual NIC and consume an IP address from the subnet.

 Make sure that there is sufficient IP Address allocation available for the volume of Cloud PCs you expect to provision.
 Also, plan enough address space for provisioning failures and potential disaster recovery.